-Bed bugs or their eggs can get into clothing, furniture or luggage which then gets transported wherever these items go.
+Bed bugs or their eggs get into clothing, furniture or suitcases and are then transported wherever these items go.
 As they are so small and like to hide in cracks and crevices during the day, it can be very easy for bed bugs to move into your home or hotel.

-There are some steps you can take to ensure bed bugs don’t follow you home, especially if you are a frequent traveller.
+There are some preventative steps you can take, especially if you are a frequent traveller, to prevent this pest from invading your home or business.

 If you are worried you have brought bed bugs back home after your travels, there are a few things you can do to reduce them from spreading to your home:

-Leave your luggage in your garage or in the bathroom - Bed bugs don’t like the tiles or concrete and if they are present you will see them easier than on carpet!
+Leave your luggage in your garage or in the bathroom.
+Bed bugs don’t like the tiles or concrete and if they are present you will see then easier than on carpet!

-Remove clothes immediately once you reach home and wash/ dry clothes at the highest possible temperatures.
+Wash and dry clothes at the highest possible temperatures.

-With the number of guests moving in and out of your hotel or dorm rooms, it is impossible to completely deter bed bugs.
-However, there are ways you can avoid an infestation taking hold with early detection:
+With the number of guests moving in and out of your hotel or dorm rooms, it is impossible to completely prevent bed bugs.
+However, there are ways you can prevent an infestation taking hold and moving from room to room and that is via early detection: